When Bullies Collide

 “I'm sorry,” he said, setting his fork back down on the table.
 “I'm not feeling very well.
 May I be excused?”

 With a slight huff of irritation, Mim simply smiled and patted Thomas on the hand.
 “I'm not letting you off that easy.
 But I suppose it can wait till tomorrow.
 Go on then, off to bed with you.”Start writing here ...

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, TrickyWrite a Review